scarlinj/Challenge_13-E-Commerce_Back-End/README.md

 - Add and edit an .env file to your configuration, including your MySQL username, and MySQL password.
 - Create your database by running "source db/schema.sql" from the MySQL shell.
 From here you can add and edit data in that database.
 - Run "node seeds/index.js" at the command line if you wish to further test with the database provided.

+## Usage
 - Start server and connect to database by running "npm start" at your command line.
+This will launch the program in your port 3001.
+- Log into
     - navigate the SQL tables by typing:
     - USE ecommerce_db;
     - source db/schema.sql;
     - USE ecommerce_db;

+- show the Database by running the following SQL commands:
     - SHOW TABLES;